Requirements for High School Graduates

 General Education Development (GED) Recipients

 Persons who have not graduated from high school may be admitted on the basis of a satisfactory score on the GED test.
-A score of 170 or higher is required for regular admission status.
+A score of 170 or higher on each section is required for regular admission status.
 An official ACT or SAT score report may be requested.
 An official transcript of completed high school courses is also required.
 UAH is no longer a testing center for the GED program.
 Anyone seeking additional information or wishing to take the GED examination should visit GED.com.